Rohitw3code/ticket-triage-agent/README.md

 - No conversation history storage

 ❌ **Testing**:
-- Limited unit test coverage
+- Basic unit and integration tests included
-- No integration tests
+- No E2E tests for UI workflows
-- No E2E tests for UI
+- Limited coverage for edge cases

 ❌ **Features**:
 - No user authentication